AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     ```
     ?
 Which extension point(s) do you with to implement?
     select components to include (Press <space> to select, <a> to toggle all, <i> to invert selection)
-    ❯◉ Firefly Experience Cloud Shell
+    ❯◉ App Builder Experience Cloud Shell
      ◉ AEM Asset Compute v1
     ```

-1. You will then be prompted to select the `Project` you'd like to use for this new Project Firefly Application.
+1. You will then be prompted to select the `Project` you'd like to use for this new App Builder Application.
 Navigate through the list to find the project you just created.
 If you have a lot of projects, you can also start typing in keywords to shorten the list.

     ```
     ?
 Select Project Demo Project SAXU